 I am a registered biodynamic craniosacral therapist and a chartered and state registered physiotherapist with over 30 years' experience in healthcare education and practice.

 My career began at the Royal London Hospital in Whitechapel, where I lived and worked for 4 years alongside medical and nursing staff, gaining experience on the wards of many London teaching hospitals and having access to the fascinating contents of the medical school library and anatomy labs.
 These experiences inspired in me a lifelong fascination with the mysteries of the human body and its workings.
-I graduated with a BSc (Hons) degree in Physiotherapy in 1992 and continued to work in various medical, surgical and community NHS settings until 1995, when my growing family prompted a move to Devon.

 At this time I began to teach at post-graduate level, maintaining a full schedule of workshops in the UK and overseas alongside the foundation trainings at Karuna.
 I progressed further into co-ordinating and leading the professional training at Karuna, culminating in the graduation of our final cohort of new practitioners in June 2020.

 I am an accredited supervisor and international teacher of BCST, weaving together the cultivation of heart-centred presence and mindful awareness with a profound appreciation of the Intelligent forces and processes of Life.
 I teach across Europe and the Americas, and on my home ground at the Forest School of Biodynamics, located in a beautiful woodland setting in Dartington, Devon UK.

 I maintain a small and vibrant clinical practice when I'm not travelling, and that (along with my two small grandsons) helps to keep me grounded and feeds my heart.